maidsafe/dev-website/src/contents/en-gb/doc_xamarin.md

 <br />

 **Shared Code: Process response**
 * Once you get the response, decode it to check if the request was granted or denied.
 If granted, use the `AppRegisteredAsync` API to establish a session with the network.
-Implement this in `HandleUrlActivationAsync(string url)` in `AppService` class:
+Implement this in `HandleUrlActivationAsync(string url)` in the `AppService` class:

 ```csharp
 var encodedRequest = UrlFormat.GetRequestData(url);